 |Year 6||KS2 SATs||May|

 |Years 1, 3, 4 and 5||NFER Optional Tests

 The Standards and Testing Agency (STA) have published this information leaflet and accompanying videos for parents which you may find useful.
 Please click here to visit the DFE page and scroll down to view the videos.

-If you would like to view past Phonics Screening Checks, KS1 SATs papers or KS2 SATs papers, there are a number of websites where you can use to do this.
-Click here for a link to satspapers.org.
+If you would like to view past Phonics Screening Checks, KS1 SATs papers or KS2 SATs papers, click here.

 If you would like to know more about the NFER optional tests, please click here to visit their website.